ShaAnder/elevate_hackathon_2024/README.md

 ## [Credits](#credits)

-**Team 3: The Gig Getters** showed immense resilience when faced with the full range of challenges whcih can often come with participating in any hackathon.
-Obstacles outside of the team's control, such as having a smaller squad than anticipated and reduced capcacity due to injuries, may have slowed us down, but we rose to the challenge.

-'In sickness and in health, through good times and bad'  we had each other's backs and key individuals played vital roles in ensuring the product was delivered.
+**Team 3: The Gig Getters** demonstrated remarkable perseverance in the face of numerous challenges typical of a hackathon.
+Despite unforeseen setbacks, such as operating with fewer team members and managing reduced capacity due to injuries, we adapted and pushed forward.
+Through both adversity and success, the team remained united, with key individuals stepping up to ensure the successful delivery of our product.
+This commitment and teamwork were instrumental in overcoming obstacles and achieving our goals.

 Below are noteworthy resources and inspirational materials: